yoching/swift-dependency-analyzer/README.md

 Analyze Swift projects using [SwiftSyntax](https://github.com/apple/swift-syntax)!

 ## Features
-- Analyze swift files and export the result as a json file.
+- Analyze swift files and export the result as a json file
-- Detect dependencies between classes:
+- Detect dependencies between classes
   ```javascript
   {
     "className" : "A",